altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 }
 {
 mn:M
+}
+{
 'R::We should probably change your shirt - it is still...'
-~Rossin trailed off~
+~Rossin trailed off.
-~Martha looked down - seeing the blood stains make almost a designer pattern~ "M::It's already five now, do we have time before the red-eye?"
+Martha looked down - seeing the blood stains make almost a designer pattern~ "M::It's already five now, do we have time before the red-eye?"
 'R::We can stop somewhere on the way.
 You only need a shirt.'